 Use visual representations

-It’s true that employers may not be satisfied when seeing a resume section labeled as hobbies and interests.
+Indeed, employers may not be satisfied when seeing a resume section labeled as hobbies and interests.
 So, what you can do instead is get creative.
 Instead of making yours the same as everyone else, be unique.

 Since Enhancv is focused on designing formats that impress recruiters, we recommend you use a resume icon to highlight your hobbies and interests.
 This shouldn’t just stop there though – this concept can be applied to your other resume sections too.